- Hardiness Zone: 5-11 Annual

 Plant Characteristics

-Fruit Type: Small, round, green fruits enclosed in thin, papery husks
+Fruit Type: Small to medium green fruits with a sticky skin enclosed in tan husks

 Hardiness: Warm-season annual